Xaque8787/WIMPS/README.md

 - ddns subdomains for each service you'd like behind reverse proxy, WIMPS uses duckdns by default, and has a updater app included in the script. (user\current user\duckdns)
 - m3u VOD list.
 If your m3u contains live tv channels then you will need to first use an editor to filter those out.
 You can use threadfin for this. (supplied with WIMPS)
 - ProntonMail account to use ProtonVPN. (optional for use with QbitTorrent)
-- Usenet and Indexer if using Sabnzb for ^arr apps.
+- Usenet and Indexer if using Sabnzb for *arr apps.